Mind your own business

 Interactions in the recent past have also created a deep trust deficit.
 Iran claims that the attack started just as the Oman mediated negotiations were about to close.

 Even some Omani officials claimed that final presentations were made and things were about to be wrapped up when US unleashed its wrath.
-Under such circumstances rebuilding good faith discussions is very difficult.
+This doesn’t augur well for finding a convergence.

-As for Pakistan’s involvement, they will have their own reasons and strategic considerations for stepping into that role—and that, too is none of India’s business.
+India’s staying away from this mediation helps India stay focused on its objectives.
+As for Pakistan’s involvement, they will have their own strategic considerations.
+And that too is none of India’s business.